Kirui-Brian/file_metadata_analyser/PRESENTATION.md

 - A: Absence of metadata is itself forensically significant - it may indicate sanitization, anti-forensic techniques, or certain file types.
 The tool flags this condition.

 **Q6: Can GPS coordinates be faked in EXIF data?**
 - A: Yes, EXIF data can be edited with various tools.
 That's why corroborating evidence is crucial.
-Our analyzer can flag inconsistencies that might indicate manipulation.
+Our Analyser can flag inconsistencies that might indicate manipulation.

 **Q7: How do you handle different time zones in timestamps?**
 - A: The tool preserves timestamp information as stored in files.
 Analysts must consider time zone context during interpretation.